-The following guiding principles apply to the company's approach to identifying and managing conflicts of interest:
+The following guiding principles apply to the company's approach in identifying and managing conflicts of interest:

-- LIS is committed to treating its clients fairly and with integrity; - LIS is committed to complying with all applicable legal and regulatory requirements relating to conflicts of interest; - LIS is committed to maintaining and operating effective organizational and administrative arrangements to identify and manage conflicts of interest, including those possibly arising as a result of the structure and business activities conducted jointly with other service providers; - LIS recognizes the importance of a culture of integrity to manage conflicts of interest.
-As such all employees have the duty to be mindful of conflicts of interest and to take all reasonable steps to assist in their identification and proper management.
-This includes prompt and expedient escalation of conflicts as they arise to relevant management functions and/or to the Compliance Function; - The MC takes reasonable steps to ensure that employees' remuneration and reward structures are aligned with the overall goals of this Policy.
-For further details please refer to the Remuneration Policy; - LIS expects that where an employee is aware that he/she has personal interests or the company has a material interest that could affect their dealings with or advice to a client and its investors, that the interest must be disregarded and the employee must act in the best interest of the client.
-Additionally, the interests of the company always take precedence over the interests of any employee; - LIS is committed to taking all reasonable steps to ensure proper disclosure of residual conflicts of interests (if any) to the client.
+- LIS is committed to treating its clients fairly and with integrity; - LIS is committed to complying with all applicable legal, regulatory requirements relating to conflicts of interest; - LIS is committed to maintaining and operating effective organizational and administrative arrangements to identify and manage conflicts of interest, including those possibly arising as a result of the structure and business activities conducted jointly with other service providers; - LIS recognizes the importance of a culture of integrity to manage conflicts of interest.
+As such all employees have a duty to be mindful of conflicts of interest and to take all reasonable steps to assist in their identification and proper management, this includes prompt and expedient escalation of conflicts as they arise to relevant management functions and/or to the Compliance Function; - The MC takes reasonable steps to ensure that employees' remuneration and reward structures are aligned with the overall goals of this Policy.
+For further details please refer to the Remuneration Policy; - LIS expects that where an employee is aware that they or the company have a material interest, which could influence their dealings with or advice to a client and its investors that the interest must be disregarded and the employee must act in the interest of the client.
+Additionally, the interests of the company also precede the interests of any employee; - LIS is committed to taking all reasonable steps to ensure proper disclosure of residual conflicts of interests (if any) to the client.